Last updated: 27 April 2026

 Next steps

-Introducing the changes using ETMOs also means that we have flexibility to make some small adjustments and changes during the experimental period, if necessary, based on any feedback received.
+Introducing the changes using ETMOs also means we have flexibility to make some small adjustments and changes during the experimental period, if necessary, based on any feedback received.
+For information about how we have already responded to feedback, please see the ‘Statutory consultation update’ in the ‘Useful documents’ section.

 If the scheme is made permanent, we will introduce six continuous footways at all side roads on the scheme boundary to make it easier for people to cross the road, and planting to create a green corridor from Coronation Gardens to Leyton.